Last Chance Peaches

 Inventory, 22 lbs : 0

-Last Chance peaches are available in the late summer and early fall.
+Last Chance peaches are available in the late summer and early fall months.

-Last Chance peaches are great for eating out-of-hand.
+Last Chance peaches can be eaten raw or cooked.
 The late season peaches freeze well and are perfect for canning; they retain their coloring and defrost nicely.
-Slice Last Chance peaches and add to pies and tarts.
-The late availability of these peaches lends well to various fall recipes.
-Make jams and jellies from Last Chance peaches or use frozen peaches for smoothies or puree for ice cream or sorbet.
-Keep Last Chance peaches up to two weeks refrigerated.
+Peel and slice them for pies, tarts, and other baked goods.
+The late availability of these peaches lends well to various fall recipes and can be added to savory dishes paired with pork or other meats.
+Use them for making jams, jellies and preserves.
+Add slices to smoothies or puree for ice cream, sorbet or other frozen desserts.
+Store Last Chance peaches in the refrigerator for up to a week.

-Some debate exists about how Last Chance peaches earned their name; one story has Sprague calling the new peach his “Last chance to make a buck,” during a time when peaches weren’t growing so well in California’s Antelope Valley.
-Another story says that the tree grew from a pit tossed into Sprague’s backyard and after multiple attempts at getting rid of the tree, Sprague said, “Alright, I’ll give you one last chance!”
-Though, it is often thought the name is derived from the late harvest of the Last Chance peach, allowing the consumer ‘one last chance’ to have peaches before the end of the season.
-Popular in the 1980s and 90s, Last Chance peaches have fallen out of favor and are most often seen at farmer’s markets in California.
+There is some debate about how Last Chance peaches earned their name.
+One story has Sprague calling the new peach his “Last chance” to make a buck during a time when peaches weren’t growing so well in California’s Antelope Valley.
+Another story says that the tree grew from a pit tossed into Sprague’s backyard and after multiple attempts to get rid of the tree, Sprague said, “Alright, I’ll give you one last chance!”
+Though most assume the name comes from the stone fruit’s late season harvest, the variety being the ‘last chance’ for a peach before the end of the season.

 Recipes that include Last Chance Peaches.
 One is easiest, three is harder.